Booking is currently not available for this experience. Please check back later.

--View the new Toyosu Fish Market
+Explore the brand new Toyosu Fish Market with our local guide

--Explore Tsukiji Market’s mini wholesale area
+Experience Tsukiji Market’s mini wholesale area

 A 3.5-hour food tour of Toyosu Fish Market and Tsukiji Market